bagisto/bagisto-docs/src/docs/getting-started/best-security-practice.md

 X-Content-Type-Options: nosniff
 ```

-### Content Security Policy (CSP)
+### 🛡️ Content Security Policy (CSP)

-Implement a Content Security Policy (CSP) response header to control resources that can be loaded in users' browsers.
+Implement a Content Security Policy (CSP) response header to control which resources can be loaded in users' browsers.
 CSP helps detect and mitigate attacks such as XSS and clickjacking.

-### Continuous Logging And Monitoring
+### 📊 Continuous Logging and Monitoring

 Maintain continuous logging and monitoring of all network access and cardholder data activities.
-Keep an eye out for large volume orders of a single item from new customers, a series of orders shipped to the same address but using different payment methods.
+Keep an eye out for large volume orders of a single item from new customers, or a series of orders shipped to the same address but using different payment methods.

 By implementing these best security practices, you can enhance the security of your system and protect it from potential threats.